 The cost of appliances for tiny homes ranges from $400 to $4,000.
 Like standard homes, tiny houses can have many appliances.
 Some are optional, such as having a washer and dryer or dishwasher.
 Others may be more important, such as a stove and refrigerator.
 You may not be able to fit in full-size appliances, depending on your kitchen’s size.
 In this case, you can use half-size or quarter-size appliances, such as those used in RVs or small apartments.

 The cost of HVAC for a tiny home is $1,000 to $2,500.
-HVAC for tiny homes comes in many forms.
-Not all tiny homes are large enough to have things like ducts run through them.
+HVAC for these homes comes in many forms.
+Not all of these homes are large enough to have things like ducts run through them.
 In this case, things like radiators or baseboard heaters may be the best options for heat.
 The cost of the system is usually much smaller than what may be used in an average-sized home.
 Many people use small electric heaters, but you can also heat with gas, propane, or oil.
-If your tiny home is on a trailer, you need to consider fuel storage if you opt for things other than electric-based systems.
+If your home is on a trailer, you need to consider fuel storage if you opt for things other than electric-based systems.

 The cost to finish the interior of a tiny house averages $1,350 to $6,200.
 This includes interior walls, flooring, cabinetry, painting, and finish work.
-While small, tiny homes can be finished in many of the same ways as a standard-sized home.
+While small, these homes can be finished in many of the same ways as a standard-sized home.
 The difference is mostly in size - there are fewer walls, cabinets, and less flooring.
 This can keep finishing costs down.
 Larger tiny homes and homes with multiple levels cost more to finish than smaller single-story ones.

 Labor costs to build a tiny house vary depending on the home type.
 Prefab units have the labor built into the home’s cost - your only costs are for utilities and potentially a foundation.